johanneslumpe/react-fela/README.md

 ### `bindPropsToFela(mapper)`
 **Function?\<mapper>**

-Used to automatically bind the Components props to the render function.
-This especially fits well if you follow the pattern of [presentational and container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.2vftfin5s) as the props passed to your Component basically describe how a presentational Component looks like.
+Used to automatically bind the component's props to the render function.
+This especially fits well if you follow the pattern of [presentational and container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.2vftfin5s) as the props passed to your component basically describe how a presentational component looks like.
 It passes the modified render function via props.<br>
 Optionally pass a custom mapper to alter the shape of the props passed to Fela.

 ```javascript